Card Notes & Sources

 “definitely true or definitely false”

 The study of logic begins with statements.
 A statement is a sentence or mathematical expression that is either definitely true or definitely false.
-(The Book of Proof, Third Edition, Richard Hammock)
+(Hammock 2018)

 Card 4